fastruby/RFCs/2021-10-13-github-templates.md

 <!--- Did you check the documentation for this feature? -->
 <!--- Did you make sure that this feature has not already been requested? -->

-Another idea is to simplify the steps required to add templates to a project.
+Another idea is to simplify the steps needed to add templates to a project.
 One solution suggested by Ernesto is to add a shell script.
 We can execute the shell script like this:

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/fastruby/install/templates/install.sh)